A mix of Mohawk and Music are the attributes that make up the composition for

 Singer Songwriter Vallerie’s future ambitions

-Steeped in a musical and cultural heritage, the granddaughter of noted fiddler, the late Chester Corbett, considered one of the best fiddle players in the world, and daughter to a father who was a member of the First Nations Peoples of the Mohawk tribe, Vallerie’s aspirations have converged.
+Steeped in a musical and cultural heritage, the granddaughter of noted fiddler, the late Chester Corbett, considered one of the best fiddle players in the world, and a step-father who was a member of the First Nations Peoples of the Mohawk tribe, Vallerie’s aspirations have converged.
 An accomplished guitarist, vocalist and songwriter in her own right, Vallerie hasn’t always had it easy as her life has been full of many twists and turns.
 One of her greatest assets is her stick-to-it-ive attitude which has led her to some great opportunities.
 As a child, Vallerie was placed in a Foster Home under the care of a loving musical family, just another coincidental ingredient in the potpourri of life’s mysteries that have led Vallerie to her current path as an artist and a teacher.

 Immersed in music Vallerie began to play guitar at the age of nine and in no time showed promise as a budding songwriter.
 While at school, she caught the attention of producer Terry Shields from the Oral Arts Festival of Ontario.
 Recognizing Val’s gift, Terry encouraged her to perform regularly with the festival where she learned from other musicians and had her first taste of collaboration.
 The experience would prove truly rewarding and would lead her to multiple recording projects in the future.
 Vallerie eventually met and married Toronto rocker, Buzz Shearman, of the famed eighties rock band “MOXY” and gave birth to their son Jesse, sadly Buzz was killed in a fatal motor cycle accident in 1983.